Unleashing the Potential of Diffusion Models for End-to-End Autonomous Driving: Imitation Learning Pre-training

+\textbf{Hybrid Loss}.
 An intuitive idea is to supervise the model with both waypoints and velocity representation simultaneously.
 However, we find that the magnitude of waypoint coordinates in a trajectories increase greatly along the time-axis, while the velocity representations are more concentratedly distributed, resulting in better numerical stability when learning with a diffusion model.

 Therefore, we retain the skeleton of velocity representation, but also incorporate the waypoint supervision through a carefully designed hybrid loss.
-Specifically, the model outputs the velocity of the planned trajectory, and we compute the L2 loss on both the directly output velocity and the integrated waypoints:
+Specifically, the model outputs the velocity of the planned trajectory, and we compute the $L_2$ loss on both the directly output velocity and the integrated waypoints:

 where $\Delta t$ is the time interval of neighboring frames, and $M$ is a lower triangular matrix of ones that integrates the velocity into waypoints.
 The final hybrid loss is a weighted sum of these two losses: